-You are invited to take part in this research study because:
+The person you represent is invited to take part in this research study because:

-- You have a medical condition which is not yet understood, and is likely due to a genetic (single gene) cause OR - You are a biological (blood-related) relative of a person who is affected with such a medical condition.
+- They have a medical condition which is not yet understood, and is likely due to a genetic (single gene) cause OR - They are a biological (blood-related) relative of a person who is affected with such a medical condition.

-As part of this study you are invited to undergo a type of genetic testing called 'Whole Genome Sequencing' (WGS), a new technology which can find changes in DNA, sometimes referred to as "genetic changes" or "variants."
-The purpose of this study is to try to find the DNA variants causing the condition in your family and how best to manage your healthcare.
+As part of this study the individual you represent is invited to undergo a type of genetic testing called 'Whole Genome Sequencing' (WGS), a new technology which can find changes in DNA, sometimes referred to as "genetic changes" or "variants."
+The purpose of this study is to try to find the variants causing the condition in their family and how best to manage their healthcare.

 In most cases, the person affected with the condition as well as two additional blood-related relatives will be invited to take part, although sometimes more family members will be invited (depending on the condition).
-The reason for including relatives without the condition is to compare DNA variants that may be identified in the affected family member.
+The reason for including relatives without the condition is to compare genetic changes (variants) that may be identified in the affected family member.
 When both parents of an affected child participate, we can determine whether the child's variants were passed down through the family, or if they are new genetic changes that happened for the first time in the child.

-2. YOUR PARTICIPATION IS VOLUNTARY
+2. THEIR PARTICIPATION IS VOLUNTARY

-Your participation is voluntary.
-You have the right to refuse to participate in this study.
-If you decide to participate, you may still choose to withdraw from the study at any time without any negative consequences to your medical care, education, or other services to which you are entitled or are presently receiving.
+Their participation is voluntary.
+You have the right to refuse for them to participate in this study.
+If you decide to permit them to participate, you may still choose to withdraw them from the study at any time without any negative consequences to their medical care, education, or other services to which they are entitled or are presently receiving.

-In order to decide whether or not you wish to be a part of this research study, you should understand what is involved and the potential risks and benefits.
+In order to decide whether or not you wish them to be a part of this research study, you should understand what is involved and the potential risks and benefits.
 This form gives detailed information about the research study, which will be discussed with you.
-Once you understand the study, you will be asked to sign this form if you wish to participate.
+Once you understand the study, you will be asked to sign this form if you wish them to participate.